Glenville F.C.

 Glenville F.C. are a football club from Palmerstown, Dublin City in Ireland.
 The club plays at Palmerstown Community School.
 Glenville compete in the Leinster Senior League.

-The club colours are blue shirts, blue shorts and blue socks.
+The club colours are white and blue with a home kit of white shirts, blue shorts and blue socks.

 The club competed in the FAI Cup in 2013, making it to the last 32.
+They qualified again in 2015 but were knocked out in the first round.